-The TOE is delivered to the customer by means of ISO-images.
-These images are made available for download from an FTP-server (indicated by "DL" in table 2).
-The customer receives the corresponding download links as part of a delivery mail sent by the developer.
-The guidance documents are contained in the ISO-images.
+The TOE is delivered to the integrator (human TOE user) by means of the ISO-images specified in Table 2 above and in the ST. These images are made available for download from an FTP-server (indicated by "DL" in the above table).
+The integrator receives the corresponding download links as part of a delivery mail sent by the developer.
+Guidance documents are contained in the ISO-images.
 The PikeOS 4.2 Installation Guide is additionally available for download and contains the instructions to extract the ISO-images.

 2.2.
-Identification of the TOE by the customer
+Identification of the TOE by the User

-The customer identifies the TOE by inspecting the file names of the ISO-images downloaded and comparing the sha256 hash of each of those with the ones quoted in the corresponding signed sha256-files and table 2 above.
-The integrity of the latter files is verified with the help of GPG.
-This process is described in the PikeOS 4.2 Installation Guide, see table 2.
+The integrator (human TOE user) identifies the TOE by inspecting the file names of the downloaded ISO-images and comparing the sha256 hash of each of these with the ones quoted in the corresponding signed sha256-files.
+The integrity of latter files is verified with the help of GPG.
+This process is described in the PikeOS 4.2.4 delivery mail.
 The TOE is only one element of the product PikeOS delivered by means of the ISO-images and needs to be combined with other components by the integrator in order to execute it on the target platform.
-The required steps are described in the PikeOS 4.2 Installation Guide and details thereof in further documents listed above.
+The required steps are described in the PikeOS User Manual and details thereof in further documents listed above.